 Grace to you!

-You are probably familiar with this biblical question, “Why are you persecuting me?"
+You are probably familiar with this biblical question, "Why are you persecuting me?"
 The Lord Jesus Christ addressed it to Saul, who later became Paul.
-As we know, it was when Saul was headed to Damascus to bring back, in chains, the followers of Jesus in order to execute them.
-Jesus appeared to him in a vision and addressed him with the question.
+As we know, it was when Saul was headed to Damascus to arrest and bring back to Jerusalem believers in the Lord to execute them.
+The Lord appeared to him in a vision and asked him the question.

-Saul didn’t know whose voice it was, so he asked to know who it was.
-The Lord Jesus replied, "I am Jesus, who you are persecuting.”
-(Read Acts 9:1-20 for details of the story)
+Saul didn't know whose voice it was, so he asked to know who it was.
+The Lord Jesus replied, "I am Jesus, who you are persecuting."
+(Read Acts 9:1-20 for details)

-Whenever I read that story, just like many other stories in the bible, it has a new meaning for me.
+Whenever I read that story, just like many other events in the Bible, it has a new meaning for me.

 Saul was from Tarsus.
-He was a tent maker as well as a smart attorney.
-He was also very zealous about defending the Law of Moses.
-Because of his belief, temperament and influence, he took the lead to exterminate the early Church.
+He was a tentmaker, as well as a smart attorney.
+He was also extremely enthusiastic about defending the Law of Moses.
+Because of his belief, temperament, and influence, he took the lead to exterminate the early Church.
 He was ignorant of the implications of what he was doing.
 He taught he was doing something good for God.

-Guess where this is made so real and profoundly effective?
-It is at the Eucharist, when we eat the body and drink the blood of Jesus.
-As the Lord Jesus said, “He who eats my bread and drinks my blood remains in me and I in him.”
+This truth is more vivid at the Eucharist when we eat the body and drink the blood of Jesus.
+As the Lord Jesus said, "He who eats my bread and drinks my blood remains in me and I in him" (Jn 6:56).

-On another note, the story of Saul makes me ponder how Jesus would be looking at us when we, as members of his body, tear each other apart.
+The above story about Saul makes me ponder how the Lord would be looking at us when we, as members of his body, tear each other apart.
 It is sad to see how many believers today are so negative and polarizing.

-Growing up reading the lives of the saints and falling in love with their exemplary Christian lives, one of the no-noes I learned was to avoid a censorious spirit, the spirit that looks for faults and is quick to criticize.
+Growing up reading the lives of the saints and falling in love with their exemplary Christian lives, one of the no-noes I learned was to avoid a censorious spirit.
+This spirit looks for faults and is quick to criticize.
 Such spirits persecute Christ instead of building the Church.